 Courses can be declared pass/fail from the fifth day of class through the 8th week of the fall and spring semesters.
-The deadline to declare a course pass/fail is posted on the registrar’s academic calendar each term. *For Fall 2023, the deadline to pass/fail a course is 11:59 pm EDT on October 13, 2023.
-The priority deadline is October 6, 2023.* The priority deadline allows time for you to declare another course pass/fail by the final deadline if the first is denied for failure to meet the regulations governing the pass/fail option.
+The priority and final deadlines to declare a course pass/fail are posted on the registrar’s academic calendar each term.
+The priority deadline allows time for you to declare another course pass/fail by the final deadline if the first is denied for failure to meet the regulations governing the pass/fail option.

 To declare a course pass/fail, you select Pass/Fail Course Request in the drop-down menu in your Student Center in ConnectCarolina.
 You can read more about the rules, regulations, and pass/fail policy in the Undergraduate Catalog by clicking on the Pass/Fail Option section.

 Once a course has been declared as pass/fail, you cannot reverse your decision and change the grading basis back to a letter grade.

 See below for the steps to view requirements via your Tar Heel Tracker.
 Please note this is a mock account that we use during orientation, so rest assured you are not seeing anyone’s real data!
 If you have concerns or questions about how a course fits the requirements, we encourage you to contact your advisor.

 Step 1: Log into ConnectCarolina and go to your Student Center.

 Step 2: Open the drop-down menu on the left-hand side that says “other academic”.

 Step 3: Click on Tar Heel Tracker on the drop-down and press the double arrow on the right-hand side.